Dual-use reviewer architecture brief

 03CRE

-Capital Routing Engine
+Capital & Risk Routing Engine

-Mandate matching is rule-based, not preference-based.
+Mandate and risk-review matching are rule-based, not preference-based.

 04CII

-Capital Institution Interface
+Institution Reviewer Interface

-Capital institutions see only governed, reviewer-validated evidence.
+Investors and insurers see only governed, reviewer-validated evidence.

-ProducesCapital packs, diligence views, reporting views and portfolio-level summaries.
+ProducesInvestor packs, insurer risk-reduction packs, diligence views, reporting views and portfolio-level summaries.

 05. Authority Boundary